• Home

 A ChatGPT prompt with instructions for writing video scripts from blog posts is shown in the User Message field in the Zap editor.

-At the bottom of your prompt, insert the content of your article from your RSS feed by selecting it from the Insert Data dropdown.
+At the bottom of your prompt, insert the content of your article from your trigger step by clicking the + icon in the top-right corner of the User Message field and selecting it from the list of options.

 In the Model field, select which ChatGPT model you'd like to use.
-I'm using gpt-4o.
+I'm using gpt-4o—though it will be set by default to gpt-4o mini.

 In the Model field in the Zap editor, gpt-4o is selected.